masak/alma/spec/01-lexical-grammar.md

 ## 1.8 Delimiters

-_Delimiters_ are dedicated tokens to mark the beginning or end of something, and they come in pairs.
+_Delimiters_ are tokens to mark the beginning or end of something, and come in pairs.
 We refer to the two delimiters in a pair as the _opener_ and the _closer_, respectively.

-The `(` and `)` delimiters are used for various types of grouping:
+The `(` and `)` delimiters are used for grouping and enclosure:

 * In term position in expressions, they are used for grouping and overriding precedence, as in `a * (b + c)`.